Spysnogging the Morrigan

 Lauren and Evony get into an ethical debate around using humans as medical test subjects.
 It becomes apparent that Evony doesn’t find Lauren’s ethics bothersome.
 Forcing Lauren to abandon her beliefs would make her a less effective researcher.

-Evony is surprised and pleased when Lauren kisses her, but is unaware that Lauren used the kiss to get a DNA sample, which might be regarded as unethical were it not for Evony’s endorsment of the use of human test subjects in medical experiments.
+Evony is surprised and pleased when Lauren kisses her, but is unaware that Lauren used the kiss to get a DNA sample, which might be considered unethical were it not for Evony’s endorsment of the use of human test subjects in medical experiments.
 It is worth noting that Lauren collected her sample from a transparent film she had applied to her lips, yet Lauren was apparently surprised by Evony’s visit.
-How did she know that Evony would be available to be kissed?
+One wonders how she knew that Evony would be available to be kissed.

-Some believe that ancient Atlanteans stored their scientific data in quartz crystals.
-Energy can also be stored in such crystals, but not in sufficient quantities to create a meaningful explosion.
-Atmospheric argon is much the same as that found trapped in rocks, though there might be slightly less Argon 40 in atmospheric argon because of exposure to cosmic rays.
-Trick might not have needed the liquid argon.
-What he might have needed was a reason to get Kenzi (Ksenia Solo) out of the Dal.
-Kenzi already found out that Ianka was an old flame of Hale’s, so there must have been something else.
+Some believe that ancient Atlanteans made extensive use of crystals.
+Energy can also be stored in such crystals, but not in large quantities.
+Atmospheric argon is much the same as that found trapped in rocks, though there might be slightly less Argon 40 in atmospheric argon due to cosmic ray exposure.

-In the final scene, The Una Mens turn up and arrest Dyson for unspecified crimes, entirely unconnected to events surrounding Ianka’s death.
+In the final scene, The Una Mens turn up and arrest Dyson for unspecified crimes unconnected to events surrounding Ianka’s death.

 ** — Revised.
 Originally published on 14 January 2014.